2021–2022 United Kingdom censuses: Legal challenge to 'What is your sex' guidance

 The Office for National Statistics published an online guidance titled What is your Sex for the 2021 census.
 The guidance provided that a respondent should answer according to official documents such as their passport.
 Self-identification is already recognised in some countries.
 A gender marker on a British passport can be changed in a less formal procedure than acquiring a legally enforceable gender recognition certificate.

-In March 2021, Fair Play for Women, a campaign group against self-identification, applied for judicial review in England and Wales and argued that such incidental self-identification should not be allowed in census-taking.
+In March 2021, Fair Play for Women, an anti-transgender campaign group against self-identification, applied for judicial review in England and Wales and argued that such incidental self-identification should not be allowed in census-taking.
 In the absence of opposition or intervention from any interested party, the judge ordered an interim revision of the guidance.
 The government conceded and accepted the order.
 The ONS withdrew from the High Court proceedings.

-Some academics criticised what they said was the ONS's confusion between the concepts of sex and gender identity.
+Alice Sullivan criticised what she said was the ONS's confusion between the concepts of sex and gender identity.
 Other academics supported the design of the census questions, for example, on the ground that the transgender population is very small.